AKASHAorg/blog.akasha.world/_posts/2016-09-30-launch-imminent.md

 *AKASHA v 1.0*

 Many variables in the equation as it all depends on the findings and lessons learned during the previous stages.
-If everything goes according to plan the AKASHA contracts will be deployed on the main net, hopefully with a working Web 2.0 version for ease of access for people not interested in running their own ETH and IPFS node.
+If everything goes according to plan, the AKASHA contracts will be deployed on the main net, hopefully with a working Web 2.0 version for ease of access for people not interested in running their own ETH and IPFS node.

 Main goals